Eli Lucherini (he/him)

-I am a third-year Ph.D. student at the Center for Information Technology Policy at Princeton University.
+I am a fourth-year Ph.D. candidate at the Center for Information Technology Policy at Princeton University.
 My advisor is Arvind Narayanan.
-I study the effects of technology on society, with a focus on privacy and algorithmic fairness.
+I study the effects of technology on society, with a focus on privacy and fairness in recommender systems.

-I received my bachelor’s degree from University of Pisa and my master’s from University of Pisa and Sant’Anna School of Advanced Studies.
+I received my bachelor’s degree from the University of Pisa and my master’s from the University of Pisa and Sant’Anna School of Advanced Studies.

 |Aug 12, 2020||Our Facebook and Dark Patterns papers were cited by the ACM as examples of automated scraping as “an Invaluable Tool for Information Technology Professionals”.
 They misspelled my name, but I’ll take it anyway :D|

 |Mar 7, 2020||Announcing the Princeton-Leuven Longitudinal Corpus of Privacy Policies.
 Apply here for access.|

 |Dec 5, 2019||Our paper “Dark Patterns at Scale” won the 2019 Privacy Papers for Policymakers Award (link)!|